cheng2zhang/tempering/prog/NAMD/README.thstat.md

 The overall temperature distribution can now be tuned by the new parameter `adaptTempWeightExp`.
-In terms of the distribution of the inverse-temperature, beta, this parameter corresponds to x as in w(beta) ~ 1/beta^x.
+In terms of the distribution of the inverse-temperature, beta, this parameter corresponds to x as in

+  w(beta) ~ 1/beta^x.

-Equivalently, the distribution of temperature T, is given by T^(x - 2).
+Equivalently, the distribution of temperature T, is proportional to T^(x - 2).
 Thus, to achieve a flat-T histogram, we need to set x = 2.
 To achieve a flat-beta histogram, we need to set x = 0.
-The default value is 1.0, which corresponds to a flat-ln(T) histogram.
+The default value is 1.0, which corresponds to a flat-lnT histogram.
 ```
 adaptTempWeightExp    1
 ```

 #### Feature and options for the restart file

+When writting the restart file, it is now overwritten instead of appended.
+If the appending behavior is needed, the user can set the option `adaptTempRestartAppend`.

 Several options are added to the output restart file.
   * Adding the inverse temperature as the first column of the restart file (due to Justin).
   * Using the average energy computed from the integral identity as the average energy in the restart file (the second column).
-  * Adding the inverse weight to the last column of the restart file.
+  * Adding the inverse weight to the last column of the restart file (column 8).
   * Increasing the precision of the restart file.
+The product of column 4 (histogram) and column 8 (inverse weight) should be roughly a constant after a long run.

 Two options are added to use the input restart file.
-The option `adaptTempFixedAve` is now added to fix the average energies (column) read from the input restart file (due to Justin).
+The option `adaptTempFixedAve` can fix the average energies read from the input restart file (due to Justin).
 During the simulation, the number of visits and other data will still be accumulated, but the second column of the output restart file regarding the average energy will be fixed.

-Another option `adaptTempEmptyData` is added to empty data after loading the input restart file.
+The option `adaptTempEmptyData` can empty data after loading the input restart file.
 This feature can be used in conjugation with `adaptTempFixedAve` to see if the average energy from the input restart file is able to produce the desired temperature distribution.

-The product of columns four (histogram) and eight (inverse weight) should be roughly a constant after a long run.
-Besides the program now throws out an exception when there is a failure reading the input restart file.
+The program now throws out an exception when there is a failure reading the input restart file.

-#### Disabling the code for adaptTempRandom
+#### Disabling the code for `adaptTempRandom` and `adaptTempAutoDt`

+The option `adaptTempRandom` is deprecated.
-If the Langevin equation drives the temperature out of range, the scheme by adaptTempRandom will randomly pick a new temperature in the range.
+If the Langevin equation drives the temperature out of range, the scheme triggered by the option `adaptTempRandom` will randomly pick a new temperature in the range.
 This strategy is not exact.
 In the new version, an invalid temperature transition is abandoned and the old adaptive temperature is kept, just as one would do in a failed Monte Carlo move.

-#### Issuing a warning for using adaptive tempering with the original velocity rescaling

-The original velocity rescaling does not sample a canonical distribution.
-Therefore, it is not recommended for use with adaptive tempering for production runs.
+The option `adaptTempAutoDt` is deprecated.
+A similar functionality is provided by `adaptTempDtAutoAR` as discussed above.

+A warning message will be displayed if either option is used.

 #### Miscellaneous modifications

   * Adding the option `adaptTempWindowSize` to adjust the window size of integral identity (due to Justin).
   * Allowing `adaptTempInFile` and `adaptTempBins` to be set simultaneously in the configuration file, the former overrides the latter.
   * Reducing the default window size for the integral identity from 0.04 to 0.02.
-  * Trying to change how often the LJcorrection is computed.
+  * Trying to change how often the `LJcorrection` is computed.
-  * Langevin time step adaptTempDt is unitless (SimParameters.h).
+  * Langevin time step adaptTempDt is dimensionless (previously it assumes the unit of femto-second, SimParameters.h).
+  * Issuing a warning for using adaptive tempering with the original velocity rescaling scheme.
+The original velocity rescaling does not sample a canonical distribution, and should not be for use with adaptive tempering for production runs.
+As a replacement, use the Langevin-style velocity rescaling thermostat instead.

 #### Integrating the Langevin-style velocity rescaling thermostat and Nose-Hoover thermostat